 Which prepaid card is best for you?

-The best prepaid card for you depends on your needs.
+The best prepaid cards for you depends on your needs.

-For example, if you want to maintain a balance of $10,000, you should look for cards with a maximum balance limit that fits your needs.
+For example, if you want to maintain a balance of $10,000, you should look for cards with a maximum balance limit at or above that amount.
 Or if you’ll be making many PIN transactions, you’ll want a card without a PIN transaction fee.

-Use the comparison guide above to identify what you want in a card.
+Use this guide to figure out what you want in a card.
 Then, find the card that best serves your needs.
-We make it easy with side-by-side comparisons, filters, and with real-user reviews.
-Review the prepaid cards below to get started!
+We make it easy with side-by-side comparisons, filters, and real-user reviews.
+Review the prepaid cards below to get started.